nodejs/node/doc/api/dns.md

   * `err` {Error}
   * `addresses` {string\[] | Object\[]}

-Uses the DNS protocol to resolve a IPv6 addresses (`AAAA` records) for the `hostname`.
+Uses the DNS protocol to resolve IPv6 addresses (`AAAA` records) for the `hostname`.
 The `addresses` argument passed to the `callback` function will contain an array of IPv6 addresses.